Flint does not

 in the form of glacial outwash from far to the north.
 But

-in which this might even possibly be present.
+in which it could be present.
 It therefore

-appears that flint objects were imported by early
+appears that the flint objects were imported by early

 in the established American archaeological paradigm, this